 The Medicare Access and CHIP Reauthorization Act (MACRA) provides a 5% annual lump sum payment to physicians who participate in qualified APMs at certain threshold levels, and it exempts them from the new Merit-based Incentive Payment System or MIPS.

-Participation in other APMs, or participation in qualified APMS at levels below the MACRA thresholds, will allow physicians to improve their MIPS scores.
+Participation in other APMs, or participation in qualified APMs at levels below the MACRA thresholds, will allow physicians to improve their MIPS scores.

 In addition, MACRA created a Physician-focused Payment Models Technical Advisory Committee to review and make recommendations on stakeholder proposals for new Medicare APMs.

-It describes 7 alternative payment models that can help physicians in every specialty redesign the way they deliver care in order to improve their patients' care, help lower costs and qualify for MACRA incentive payments.
+The guide describes 7 alternative payment models that can help physicians in every specialty redesign the way they deliver care in order to improve their patients' care, help lower costs and qualify for MACRA incentive payments.

 Having several common frameworks for new Medicare APMs will not only make it easier for particular specialties to create payment models that match their needs, but should also make it easier for Medicare and other payers to implement payment models for multiple specialties, including smaller specialties.

-Five-step Process to Develop an APM
+Five-step process to develop an APM